 Poor Mental Health

-- Heightened risk of developing mental health disorders, such as depression, anxiety, or PTSD
+- Heightened risk of developing mental health disorders, such as clinical depression, anxiety, or post-traumatic stress disorder (PTSD)

 - Difficulty managing stress or emotions effectively